 Cashing in

 One of the other elements to consider when it comes to price changes is team value, and this is why cashing in plays an important role.
-For every 0.2m a player rises in price, owners will gain 0.1m profit in team value.
+For every 0.2m a player rises in buying price, owners will gain 0.1m in player’s selling price.

 So, the ideal tactic would be to bring in a player you feel will rise by at least 0.2m, then sell him for a profit, and bring in a player whose value has dropped, but who you feel may rise again.